If you’re considering a payday loan in New Jersey, you may have to look elsewhere

 Installment loans you can apply for

 If you have poor or bad credit, you might consider applying for an installment loan.
-They are legal in New Jersey, but finding one might be a challenge because of the interest rate cap in place.
-Providers of these loans look at more than just your credit history.
-They take your existing financial situation and your ability to repay into account as well.
-Like payday loans, the interest is very high and there are some risks you should consider when applying.
+They are legal in New Jersey, but finding one might be a challenge because of the interest rate cap.
+Providers take your current financial situation and your ability to repay into account when you apply.

-What other options do you have for a loan in New Jersey?
+Are there other loan option in New Jersey?

-Have any more questions about New Jersey payday loans?
+Have any more questions about New Jersey payday loan laws?

 A friend told me I can find legal payday loans in NJ if I turn to the Internet.
 Is this true?

-No. Both in-store and online lending are illegal in New Jersey.
-If you find a lender offering you a loan, report them to the New Jersey Department of Banking and Insurance.
+No. Both in-store and online payday lending are illegal in New Jersey.

 I want to file a complaint about a payday lender in New Jersey.
 Who should I contact?